scribe-public/sample-policies/docs/v2/initiatives/rules/dockerhub/token-expiration.md

 Rule requires evaluation with a target.
 Without one, it will be **disabled** unless the `--all-evidence` flag is provided.
 :::

+## Mitigation
+Ensure that all Dockerhub tokens are set to Active status in Dockerhub preventing unauthorized access to Dockerhub resources.

+## Description
+This rule verifies that all discovered Dockerhub tokens are set to Active in Dockerhub.
+It performs the following steps:

+1. Iterates over the Dockerhub tokens in the project.
+2. Checks each token's status against the Active status.
+   - If a token's status is not Active, the rule flags it as a violation.

+**Evidence Requirements:**
+- Evidence must be provided by the Scribe Platform's CLI tool through scanning Dockerhub resources.

 ## Evidence Requirements
 | Field | Value |
 |-------|-------|